 not be authorized.
 Also, this influx of cash may be just what you need to be able to

-2. Make a number of sets of new financial projections.
+stay out of bankruptcy. - Make a number of sets of new financial projections.
 The first should be short term,

 no more than 2 months and should be based on the current reality and assuming a